Jira Forge Walkthrough

 When development is done, and the Change Request is approved according to your policy, the Jira ticket is ready to be updated.

-- The Change Request Status field on the form will show the change request status in NetSuite.
-The status is now Approved, this means the change request is now approved in NetSuite.
+- The Change Request Status field on the form shows the change request status in NetSuite.
+The status is now Approved, indicating the change request is approved in NetSuite.

 -

 Change the Jira status of your ticket to match the status set up for Jira Statuses for Approved Status.
-In our example set up, we have two possible statuses: Ready for Deployment and Done.
-Setting up two statuses enables you to split up the deployment and the ticket closure if you want to monitor the deployment task separately.
+In this example, there are two possible statuses: Ready for Deployment and Done.
+Two statuses let you split the deployment and the ticket closure if you want to monitor the deployment task separately.
 Both statuses are valid for Deployment, but only Done closes the Jira ticket and updates the Change Request to Completed.

 -

-Click Push if you are not using Automatic Synchronization to push status changes.
+Click Push if you aren't using Automatic Synchronization to push status changes.
 A confirmation your Change Request was Created/Updated is displayed.

 - Below shows a flag with a message that the action is in progress.